James Redmond (broadcaster): Biography

 During his time as Director of Engineering Redmond oversaw the introduction of colour broadcasting in 1970 and pushed for the BBC to adopt digital signalling and supported the introduction of Ceefax.
 He took overall responsibility for broadcasting the Eurovision Song Contest from London in 1968 although he privately detested the event.
 To his chagrin diplomatic reasons forced him to attend the actual concert and he was delighted when Cliff Richard's "Congratulations" was beaten into second place by the Spanish contestant Massiel as this meant he would not have to stage the contest again the following year.

 Redmond was a natural supporter of the Open University as he had gained most of his engineering qualifications at night school and he put all the resources at his disposal into ensuring its success.
 He was a strong supporter of the BBC's engineering training centre at Wood Norton near Evesham and of the BBC Research Department.
 Not all the ideas he supported were successful.
 He was an enthusiast for quadrophonic sound and had a system set up in his home.

 As well as working for the BBC Redmond was an extremely active member of the Institution of Electrical Engineers.
 He was appointed President of the IEE in 1978 and was appointed a Fellow of the Royal Academy of Engineering in the same year.
 In 1980 he presented the Bernard Price Memorial Lecture.
 He became an Honorary Fellow of the IEE in 1989.

-He retired from the BBC in 1979 and was made a Knight Bachelor in that year's New Year's Honours' List.
+He retired from the BBC in 1979 and was made a Knight Bachelor in that year's New Year Honours' List.
 Equally active in retirement as when he was in work, Redmond served on the Council of the Open University from 1981–1995 and on the Council of Brunel University from 1980–1988.
 Both universities awarded him honorary doctorates.
 He also acted as a consultant to various private companies.

 He died on 17 October 1999 and his ashes were buried on the eastern side of Highgate Cemetery.

 After his death, his family donated his large collection of technical papers to the Institution of Engineering and Technology archive.
 They include many BBC Research Department papers and a copy of the "Black Book" – a tutorial with circuit diagrams of the original Alexandra Palace installation written by Douglas Birkinshaw.